Characteristics and Symptoms of Drug Addictions

 Under the compassionate, expert care of their treatment team, most recovering drug addicts will begin their healing process in medical detox, where their cravings and withdrawal symptoms can be managed to reduce their intensity and prevent them from causing health complications.

-Actual treatment for addiction will commence after detox is complete, and recovery regimens will be tailored to meet the specific needs of each individual patient.
+Actual treatment for drug addiction will commence after detox is complete, and recovery regimens will be tailored to meet the specific needs of each individual patient.
 Most residential drug rehabilitation programs will include some combination of psychotherapy (individual and group), family therapy, medication for the amelioration of withdrawal symptoms, life skills classes, training in holistic healing methods, and additional treatment initiatives that address any co-occurring mental disorders that might be present.

 Following the completion of inpatient treatment, patients will transition into aftercare programs that focus on the maintenance of sobriety and the prevention of relapse, which is a risk all recovering addicts must face and deal with if they expect to stay on a sustainable path to wellness.